Arita09/Arita09/README.md

 - **Impact**: Created a model that provides insights into **team strategies**, helping players and analysts predict game outcomes with increased accuracy.

 ### 📊 Selected Projects:
-- **Board Games and Starter Campaigns Analysis**: Analyzed data to uncover market trends and provide actionable insights for businesses in the gaming industry.
+**Board Games and Starter Campaigns Analysis**
+- **Goal**: Analyzed data to uncover market trends and provide actionable insights for businesses in the gaming industry.
+- **Tools**: Python (Pandas), Excel, Tableau.
+- **Impact**: Provided actionable recommendations for game developers on product launches, helping improve initial campaign strategies.

+---

-- **West Nile Virus Prevalence Modeling**: Modeled the spread of West Nile virus across the Chicago metro area, using geographic and environmental data to forecast future outbreaks.
+**West Nile Virus Prevalence Modeling**
+- **Goal**: Modeled the spread of West Nile virus across the Chicago metro area, using geographic and environmental data to forecast future outbreaks.
+- **Tools**: R, GIS tools, SQL.
+- **Impact**: Delivered predictive insights on virus spread, helping local authorities prepare for potential outbreaks.

+---

-- **Bixi Bike Rental Traffic Analysis**: Investigated patterns in bike rental data to optimize services in Montreal, identifying factors influencing usage.
+**Bixi Bike Rental Traffic Analysis**
+- **Goal**: Investigated patterns in bike rental data to optimize services in Montreal, identifying factors influencing usage.
+- **Tools**: Python (Pandas), Tableau, SQL.
+- **Impact**: Identified trends in bike usage, providing recommendations that helped optimize fleet distribution, reducing wait times for users.

+---

-- **Google App Web Services Development**: Participated in a hackathon where we developed an accessible web service solution for Google Apps, improving the user experience through data-driven insights.
+**Google App Web Services Development (Hackathon)**
+- **Goal**: Participated in a hackathon where we developed an accessible web service solution for Google Apps, improving the user experience through data-driven insights.
+- **Tools**: Python, Google APIs, JavaScript.
+- **Impact**: Created a prototype that helped users navigate Google Apps more efficiently, enhancing the accessibility of the web service.

+---

-- **Sentiment Analysis on Hotel Reviews**: Used **NLP** techniques to classify hotel reviews by sentiment, providing insights into customer satisfaction.
+**Sentiment Analysis on Hotel Reviews**
+- **Goal**: Used NLP techniques to classify hotel reviews by sentiment, providing insights into customer satisfaction.
+- **Tools**: Python (NLTK, Scikit-learn), Jupyter Notebook.
+- **Impact**: Delivered key insights into customer sentiment, assisting businesses in understanding customer satisfaction and improving service quality.

+---

+**Google Books Ngram Visualization and Data Wrangling**
+- **Goal**: Wrangle and visualize a large dataset from **Google Books Ngram** to explore trends in word usage over time across different languages.
+- **Tools & Technologies**: Python, Pandas, Matplotlib, Seaborn.
+- **Methodology**: Cleaned and transformed the dataset to identify trends in the frequency of specific words and phrases over multiple centuries.
+Created visualizations to showcase the rise and fall of word usage over time, with a focus on cultural and historical shifts.
+- **Impact**: Provided insights into how language evolves and is influenced by cultural and societal changes, helping researchers and linguists analyze historical shifts in language usage.

 ### 🚀 I'm currently looking for:
 **Data Analyst** or **Business Analyst** roles where I can apply my technical skills to deliver insights that drive business decisions.
 I'm passionate about using data to tell a compelling story and improve processes.